TRIUMF-MDS-Capstone2023/project/docs/final/report/data-science-methods/neural-networks/mlp.md

 ## Training process and results

 To avoid possible bias from two particles, the model has been trained on randomly split 75% of muon events, then tested on the rest of muon events and all pion events.
-Based on the PyTorch framework, we have developed the training and validation data loaders, the custom defined trainer, used standard [MSELoss function](https://pytorch.org/docs/stable/generated/torch.nn.MSELoss.html) and [Adam optimizer](https://arxiv.org/abs/1412.6980) to train the MLP model.
+Based on the PyTorch framework, we have developed the training and validation data loaders, the custom defined trainer, used standard [MSELoss function](https://pytorch.org/docs/stable/generated/torch.nn.MSELoss.html) and Adam optimizer {cite}`kingma2017adam` to train the MLP model.

 In addition, before feeding features into the model, the [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) has been applied to rescale the inputs considering unscaled inputs could result in exploding gradients during the learning process.